-Like many Italian tomato sauces, this works well with bright and fruity reds.
-Chianti or Chianti Classico (or other young Sangiovese bottlings) are great choices.
-Alternatively, however, it can work nicely with a Sauvignon Blanc (something from the Veneto perhaps) as the acidity and citrus notes cut through the creaminess and blend well with the bright tomato flavors.
+Like many Italian tomato sauces, vodka sauce pasta works well with bright and fruity red wines.
+Chianti or Chianti Classico (or other young Sangiovese wine) are all great choices.
+Alternatively, this vodka sauce recipe can work nicely with a Sauvignon Blanc (something from the Veneto perhaps) as the acidity and citrus notes cut through the creaminess and blend well with the bright tomato flavors.

 Penne alla Vodka

-- Gather your ingredients and set a large pot of well-salted water to boil.
+Gather your ingredients together and set a large pot of well-salted water on the stove-top to boil.

-- Heat the olive oil (or butter) in a large pan on medium heat.
+Heat the olive oil (or butter) in a large sauce pan.

-- Add the garlic and red pepper and cook until the garlic begins to brown.
+Add the finely minced garlic and red pepper flakes and cook until the garlic begins to brown.

-- Add tomatoes to the pan and season with salt.
-Bring to a boil.
+Add the finely chopped tomatoes to the pan and season lightly with salt.
+Bring to a simmer.

-- As the tomatoes break down (you can use pureed tomatoes to speed this up), add the vodka and simmer until the vodka cooks off.
+As the tomatoes break down (you can use tomato puree to speed this up), add the vodka and simmer until the vodka cooks off.

-- Add the cooked pasta and reserved water to the pan and stir over medium heat until the pasta is well coated with sauce.
+Add the cooked pasta and pasta water to the pan and stir until the pasta is coated entirely by pink sauce.

-- Transfer to a serving platter and sprinkle with parsley and cheese.
+Transfer to a serving platter and sprinkle with parsley and grated cheese to enjoy immediately.